areaDetector/areaDetector/INSTALL_GUIDE.md

 - windows-x64 (64-bit Windows, VS2010 compiler, statically linked)
 - windows-x64-dynamic (64-bit Windows, VX2010 compiler, dyanamically linked)

-Note that the linux-x86 and linux-x86_64 builds are done a relatively new Linux systems and will not run on RHEL 6, for example.
+Note that the linux-x86 and linux-x86_64 builds are done a relatively new Linux system and will not run on RHEL 6, for example.
 The linux-x86-gcc43 and linux-x86_64-gcc42 architectures are built on much older versions of Linux, and should run on most Linux systems.